 Dividend income, if any, is recognized in the statement of comprehensive income on the date on which the right to receive the payment for dividend is established.
 For quoted equity securities, this is usually the exdividend date.
-Dividend income from equity securities designated as at FVTPL, is recognized in the statement of comprehensive income in a separate line item.
+Dividend income from equity securities designated as at FVTPL, is recognized in the statement of comprehensive income in a separate line item

-Notes to the Financial Statements For the Year Ended 31 December 2021 (Amounts in Saudi Arabian Riyals)
+Notes to the financial statements (Continued) For the year ended 31 December 2021 (Amounts in Saudi Riyals)